in-the-keyhole/khs-convo/README.md

 Events that are successfully loaded are displayed in the `Emulator` and `Upload` dashboard views.

-### Configuring Twilio
+### Configuring SMS (Twillio)

+The convo server does not require an SMS messaging provider.
+You can invoke server conversation api's directly through the Emulator, or directly with a tool like Postman.

+Event API's can be invoked from an SMS messaging provider, such as Twillio with the instructions shown below.

 ### API Server
 You can start just the API server with Convo, without the UI dashboard.
-This can be helpful when debugging Convo events.
-Execute the command below from a command shell.
+This can be helpful when debugging Convo events. or invoking the Conversational Events from a Chatbot or interface other than SMS

+Execute the command below from a command shell to start just the API server.
+Note, the API server is avalaible via Port `3001` it the Dashboard is running.
+This allows the API only server to be started.

     > npm start

-This will start an `Express` server on port 30001 by default.
+This will start an `Express` server on port `30001` by default.
 And is sometimes useful when you want to test and debug Convo API's.

 The Twillio account will forward text messages to Convo with a `POST` http API call.